aditi-iyer/Stepin_ProductManagementSystem/README.md

 # Stepin_ProductManagementSystem

-* Product Management system is simple application to manage product details and perform CRUD operations.
+* Cosmetic Product Management system is simple application to manage Cosmetic product details and perform CRUD operations.

-* Products can be added, deleted, edited and viewed.
+* Cosmetic Products can be added, deleted and viewed.